ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

---- The deployment has been done locally, we've used the packages fastapi and uvicorn.
+--- The deployment has been done locally, for it we have used the packages fastapi and uvicorn.
 In the deployment we pass an image into the model and it outputs the predicted age.
 The aplication is done via Fastapi and the paramenters are entered via decorators, First a root where the status of the HTTP is displayed and in the predict path, the input and output are given.
 Uvicorn is run to host it in a localhost.
 The app is intuitive with buttons.
 Cloud deployment has not been done given that a correct cloud setup to do it has't been reached. ---

 ### Question 23